Crunchyroll Anime Award for Best Animation

 The Crunchyroll Anime Award for Best Animation is an animation award given at the Crunchyroll Anime Awards since its inaugural edition in 2017.
 It is given for the best animation in anime films and series from the previous year.
 Winners are determined through a combined voting process by judges and public voting.

 Yaoi sports anime Yuri on Ice by MAPPA first won the award in 2017.
 Ufotable and its anime series Demon Slayer: Kimetsu no Yaiba hold the record for the most wins with 4 in consecutive years (2022–2025), the most of any animation studios and anime series to date.
 MAPPA holds the record for the most nominations with 9, while Wit Studio also holds the record for the most nominations without a single win with 7.

-In the latest edition in 2025, Demon Slayer: Kimetsu no Yaiba won the award again in four consecutive years.
+In the latest edition in 2026, the second season's Arise from the Shadow of Solo Leveling by A-1 Pictures won the award.

-Winners
+Winners and nominees

 In the following list, the first titles listed in gold are the winners; those not in gold are nominees, which are listed in alphabetical order.
 The years given are those in which the ceremonies took place.